(Last Updated on : 31/12/2019)

 .
 These soils are most characteristic of the Deccan trap (Basalt) region, spread over the north-west Deccan plateau

 and are made up of lava flows.
-They cover the plateaus of Maharashtra
+It is believed that the climatic

 and continue eastwards in the south, along the Godavari River

 Valleys.
 In the southern region of Tamil Nadu